So you want to work on a farm with no experience – you’ve come to the right place to get your foot in the door!

 One fact of job hunting is that it is a numbers game.

 You can really increase your chances of landing a job by taking as many shots as possible!
 Don’t get discouraged if you aren’t getting the results you’re looking for.
 All it takes is one opportunity for you to start farming.
-Click here to sign up for a free account to setup job notifications for when one close to you is posted.

 You may even get lucky looking for a position on social media.
 While unlikely, it can’t hurt to do some searches with hashtags like: #farming #smallfarm #organicfarming etc.